 Although nurses are trained caregivers, they sometimes forget the importance of self-care.
 This can lead to errors on the job, fatigue, burnout, health problems and a general disdain for life, which comes at a high cost to both patients and nurses.

 Self-care for nurses starts with the awareness of personal needs and then finding ways to take care of them.
-Both nursing students and working nurses experience many stressors that contribute to the need for self-care.
+Both nursing students and nursing professionals experience many stressors that require self-care and healthy coping mechanisms.

-The Online Journal of Issues in Nursing notes that occupational stressors include the following:
+The Health Science Journal notes that occupational stressors include the following:

 Nursing students deal with academic stress like reviews, heavy workloads and study problems.
 They may also be dealing with other stresses, such as balancing a job and family obligations with the coursework for their nursing program.